Bad weather, landslides and storms in Northern Italy. Deaths in Switzerland and France. Video

 WATCH THE FIREFIGHTERS’ VIDEO

-#Bad weather #Piedmontinterventions continue #fire fighters for the damage caused by heavy rains in the upper Verbano and in the province of Turin.
-In the clip, aerial reconnaissance with the Drago helicopter on San Benigno Canavese, Usseglio and Noasca [#30giugno 11:00] pic.twitter.com/LdQobUfLjO
+#Bad weather #Piedmontinterventions continue #fire fighters for the damage caused by heavy rains in the upper Verbano area and in the province of Turin.
+In the clip aerial reconnaissance with the Drago helicopter over San Benigno Canavese, Usseglio and Noasca [#30giugno 11:00] pic.twitter.com/LdQobUfLjO

 — Fire Brigade (@vigilidelfuoco) June 30, 2024